This easy jello cheesecake is completely no-bake and perfect for summer! You’ll love the tangy, creamy filling and graham cracker crust.

 - For an orange creamsicle jello cheesecake, instead of lemon juice use 2 tablespoons of orange zest.
 Then use orange jello instead of lemon jello.

 Note that this recipe makes too much filling for a store-bought, 8-inch graham crumb pie crust.
-If you’d like to use a pie crust – buy 2.
+If you’d like to use a pre-made pie crust, buy 2.
 The filling recipe will be enough to fill both.

 JUST in case you have leftovers, here are a few tips for storing a no bake cheesecake:

-- STORING: This cheesecake must be stored in a cold place.
+- How to store?
+This cheesecake must be stored in a cold place.
 Cover loosely with plastic wrap or foil.
-The cheesecake will last for 5-7 days in the fridge.
+The cheesecake will last for 5-7 days in the refrigerator.

-- FREEZING: You can freeze the cake whole or in slices.
+- How to freeze?
+You can freeze the cake whole or in slices.
 Once chilled, remove the cake from the baking pan, slice if desired, and wrap with plastic wrap (do not add toppings).
 Store in an airtight container or wrap again with foil.
 Label the contents and include the date packaged.

 - Store in the freezer for 3-4 months for best quality but can safely be stored for 6-8 months.
 To eat: thaw overnight in the fridge, add toppings and enjoy!